Sign In Register

 Is Lowell a Good Place to Live?

-Based on current data, Lowell receives an overall livability score of 4.8 out of 5.0, earning a grade of A+.
-Key strengths include above-average household incomes, low unemployment, affordable housing, a low poverty rate.
-Areas to be aware of include long commute times.
-Lowell stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Lowell receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low unemployment, low crime rates, affordable housing.
+Lowell offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

-The median household income in Lowell is $116,786, which is significantly higher than the national average — 55% above $75,149.
+The median household income in Lowell is $116,786, which is significantly higher than the national average / 55% above $75,149.
 This places Lowell among higher-income communities.
 The job market is very strong with unemployment at just 0.0%.
 Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
-Workers commute an average of 35 minutes, longer than the typical American commute of 28 minutes.

 Cost of Living & Housing